DoubleZero (2Z)

 The first shared fiber network purpose-built for blockchains

-DoubleZero aggregates private fiber optic links from institutional infrastructure providers, including Jump Crypto, Galaxy, and DGT, into a single shared network that replaces the public internet for blockchain validators.
+DoubleZero aggregates private fiber optic links from institutional infrastructure providers, including Jump Crypto, Galaxy Digital, and DGT, into a single shared network that replaces the public internet for blockchain validators.
 The result is a 14-82% reduction in latency across all connected nodes.

 The network launched on October 2, 2025.
 Five months in, 455 Solana validators representing 47.2% of all staked SOL (195.6M SOL) are connected across 60+ active fiber links pushing 9.13 Tbps of throughput.
-Validators pay 5% of block rewards per epoch for access.
-The protocol converts this SOL revenue into 2Z tokens on the open market, burns 10%, and distributes 90% to infrastructure contributors.
+The protocol initially charged validators 5% of block rewards per epoch, generating $1.92M across 79 paid epochs.
+As of Epoch 939 (late February 2026), the validator fee was eliminated and revenue shifted to the new Edge platform — a real-time market data service distributing Solana shreds via multicast, with additional data feeds planned.
+All protocol revenue is used to purchase 2Z tokens on the open market, burn 10%, and distribute 90% to infrastructure contributors.
 Connected validators see an 83.9% reduction in skipped slots and near-perfect credit capture rates.

 Price History